SHREVEPORT BACK INJURY LAWYER

 Why Do I Need a Lawyer for my Back Injury?

 Adjusters for insurance companies are used to dealing with catastrophic injury sufferers and are aware of the high costs and difficulties of living with permanent spinal damage.
 Insurance companies use a variety of strategies to limit their exposure to these costly claims, such as denying that their insured caused the accident, blaming the accident on the victim, or contesting the medical evidence proving the nature of the damage.
 Insurers may strive to settle a claim quickly before the true costs are discovered, or they may fight a full and fair payout.
-A spinal cord injury attorney can help you navigate this process.
+A spinal cord injury attorney can help you navigate this complicated process.

 Laws That May Impact Your Claim

-The statute of limitations is one of the most important laws to be aware of in Louisiana.
+The Louisiana statute of limitations is one of the most important laws to be aware of for personal injury claims.
 Louisiana’s Civil Code stipulates that you have one year from the date of the accident to initiate a case.
 An experienced spinal injury lawyer can help you stay aware of this law and any others that impact your claim.
 Louisiana also follows the comparative negligence rule.
 This means that if you are judged to be partially at fault for the accident, the amount of money you can recover will be lowered by the percentage of fault you have.
 For example, if you are awarded $100,000 in damages for an accident and are found to be 10% at blame, your damages will be reduced by $10,000.

 Request a Free Case Evaluation from a Back and Spinal Cord Injury Lawyer in Shreveport and Bossier City

 If you or a loved one has suffered a spinal cord injury as a result of someone else’s carelessness, you may be entitled to financial compensation.
-You should seek legal advice from a spinal injury attorney as soon as possible, before speaking with an insurance adjuster or signing anything.
+You should seek legal advice from a Shreveport spinal injury attorney as soon as possible, before speaking with an insurance adjuster or signing anything.
 As soon as you establish an attorney-client relationship with one of our Shreveport personal injury lawyers at the Law Offices of Michael J. Vergis, we will handle every aspect of your personal injury claim from there on out.
 That means we will handle negotiations with the other party’s insurance company to ensure a fair settlement or fight for you in court to receive maximum compensation.